se12323/se12323.github.io/_posts/algorithm/2023-12-31-Linked-List.md

     for (int i = 0; i < 5; i++) {
         card randomCard = generateRandomCard();
-//        // TODO: This is for original LinkedList
+        // TODO: This is for original LinkedList head->insertToFront(&head, randomCard);
-//        head->insertToFront(&head, randomCard);
-//        // TODO: This is for stack using LinkedList
-        head->push(&head, randomCard);
     }

 //    for (auto it = head->begin(); it != head->end(); ++it) {